vivyir/trackermeta/README.md

 # Trackermeta
-Warning! always add the library version down to the patch (e.g: 0.1.3) to avoid breakage

 This is a simple library and a small utility crate that helps with parsing data from the website called [Modarchive](https://modarchive.org), the utility searches modarchive for the filename provided, gets the most likely